Aren’t Warm up / Cool Down – exercises the same?

 In most cases, if you are new to exercise or are normally sedentary, stretching is safe – however, this does not replace medical.
 Be sure to consult your doctor before trying any exercises.

-∗ See the exercises below to help get you started – we’ve formatted them so you can print them and bring them to the gym.
-We are working on adding more to our exercise pages.
+∗ See the exercises below to help get you started – we’ve formatted them for print so you can refer to them as you workout.
+Visit the exercise pages for more exercises.

 For your warm up you’ll want to use slow, controlled movements through a full range of motion – dynamic stretches.
-For optimal performance, be sure to perform dynamic stretching before playing sports*.
+For optimal performance, be sure to do your dynamic stretching before playing sports*.

 *check with your coach for your best sports performance exercises.